Webflow vs Framer 2026: Next-Gen Website Builders Compared

 Can you migrate between these platforms easily?

 No, direct migration between Webflow and Framer is not easy.
-Both platforms generate unique underlying code structures and component systems.
-While you can often export content (like CMS data via CSV), the design, layout, and interactive elements would need to be manually rebuilt from scratch on the new platform.
-Plan your platform choice carefully from the outset.
+Both platforms have distinct underlying structures and design paradigms.
+While content like text and images can typically be exported and re-imported, the visual design, layout, and interactive elements would need to be rebuilt from scratch on the new platform.

 Which is better for beginners?